rajat116/CricGPT/README.md

 - ✅ Automatic role detection and dual-role handling
 - ✅ CLI-friendly and production-ready architecture

-Here’s your **Step 6** section in the same Markdown style as the rest of your README — concise, structured, and consistent:

 ---

 ## Step 6 — Agent Testing & Memory Verification (`run_agent_tests.sh`)